zackthomas1/ToyEngine/docs/faq.md

 2. **Check GitHub Issues** - someone might have asked before
 3. **Ask on GitHub Discussions** - the community can help
 4. **Create a new issue** - if it's a bug or feature request

-We're here to help and always happy to answer questions!